Political funding in Australia: Gun lobby political donations

-A 2019 report revealed that Katter's Australian Party has taken more than $808,760 from pro-gun groups during the 2011-2018 period.
+A 2019 report revealed that Katter's Australian Party has taken more than $808,760 from pro-gun groups during the 2011–2018 period.
 The party received the most disclosed pro-gun donations of all Australian political parties.

 The same report found that the Shooters, Fishers and Farmers Party had received approximately $700,000 in political donations from pro-gun groups, and that the Liberal Democratic Party (Australia) had received political donations of $37,311 from pro-gun groups between July 2011 and March 2019.

 Public funding for political parties

-In 1984, the Hawke Labor Government introduced public funding for political parties, with the intention that it would reduce the parties' reliance on corporate donations.
+In 1984, the Hawke government introduced public funding for political parties, with the intention that it would reduce the parties' reliance on corporate donations.
 To be eligible for public funding a political party needs to be registered with the Australian Electoral Commission under the Commonwealth Electoral Act 1918.
 A candidate or Senate group is eligible for election funding if they obtain at least 4% of the first preference vote in the division or the state or territory they contested.

 The amount payable is calculated by multiplying the number of first preference (i.e., primary) votes received by the rate of payment applicable at the time.
 The rate is indexed every six months in line with increases in the Consumer Price Index.
 At the time of the 1984 election the rate was 61.2 cents for the House of Representatives and 30.6 cents for the Senate.
 That amount was based on the cost of a standard 30¢ postage stamp per elector per year.
 By the 1996 election, the rate was set at $1.58 per vote for both Houses.
 By the 2013 election the rate was $2.49.
 At 1 January 2014 the rate was $2.52 per vote.
 By the 2016 election, the election funding rate from 1 July 2016 to 31 December 2016 was $2.62784 per eligible vote.

 As a result of the 2013 election, political parties and candidates received $58.1 million in election funding.
 The Liberal Party received $23.9 million in public funds, as part of the Coalition total of $27.2 million, while the Labor Party received $20.8 million.
 When public funding was introduced in 1984, the amount paid was $12 million.
 For the 1996 election, the total public funding had increased to $32.2 million, and was $41.9 million for the 2004 election.
 In 2016, $62.7 million was distributed.
 New rules for the 2019 election include that parties need to provide evidence of electoral spending to the AEC, and their potential public funding is capped in relation to their electoral spending: they cannot receive more public funding than they spent.

+In February 2025, Parliament passed the Electoral Legislation Amendment (Electoral Reform) Act 2025 which lowered the disclosure threshold to $5,000, introduced real-time disclosures of donations, the new act also increased the amount election funding from $3.427 to $5 at an indexed rate.